rkudela/ifcb-test/Installation.md

 ## Provision and run the virtual machine

 Now use vagrant to start the virtual machine.
-This will take a long time initially, as it must install and configure the dashboard and start it running.
+Thi will take a long time initially, as it must download, install, configure, and start the dashboard.

 ```
 vagrant up